Islandora/documentation/docs/user-documentation/glossary.md

 Data of a certain type that is attached to a content entity.
 For instance, on a Resource Node content type, you might have fields for a title, description, display hints, subjects, and other metadata.

 ## Flysystem
 Flysystem is a filesystem abstraction library for PHP.
-Islandora uses Flystsem to swap about different backend filesystem applications.
-Islandora provides a custom Flystsem adapter for Fedora.
+Islandora uses Flysystem to swap about different backend filesystem applications.
+Islandora provides a custom Flysystem adapter for Fedora.

 ## Ingest
 To ingest an object is to add an entry for it in Islandora.
 This is done primarily through the Drupal interface.